creecedev/NetSuite-Tools-For-WebStorm/README.md

 - Add all axis .jar files under the resources/axis_1-4 as dependencies in "Module Settings"
 - Add jettison-1.3.2.jar under /Applications/IntelliJ IDEA.app/Contents/lib or wherever you download it and place it as a dependency in "Module Settings"
 - Add nsws-2016_1.jar under resources/ as a dependency in "Module Settings"
+- "Export" should be checked for all of the above added .jar files so that they will be included with the plugin when built

 # Resolving Issues
 If you encounter any issues, please create an issue.
 I maintain this in my free time so helping correct an issue is much appreciated.

 # Known Issues
 - There needs to be some code cleanup and some better error handling which I am aware of.
-- Occasionally, an error is thrown about passing things between context (usually a Project reference).
-I have resolved most of these but there could be 1 or 2 I haven't seen yet.
-They usually pop up once and will not interfere with functionality.

 # Releases
 NetSuite Tools For WebStorm is available in the [JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/8305?pr=idea) and I will periodically release when there is content to warrant a new release.